 Some tribunal cases

-Reported cases so far have been on reasonable adjustments, because ‘discrimination arising from disability’ only took effect from October 2010.
+Reported cases so far on oral communication have been on reasonable adjustments, because ‘discrimination arising from disability’ only took effect from October 2010.

 Wakefield v Land Registry, EAT, December 2008